 Can You Realistically Care For A Dog?

-Being a responsible dog owner can be a lot of work and requires sacrifices to put your dog’s needs first to make sure that you are providing your dog with the best possible life.
-Sometimes that means changing your plans to do what’s best for your dog, but when the time is right and you find the right dog for your lifestyle, it’s all worth it.
+Being a responsible dog owner can be a lot of work.
+It often requires putting your dog’s needs first and making sure that you are providing your pet with the best possible life.
+Sometimes, that means changing your plans to do what’s best for your dog, but when the time is right and you find the right dog for your lifestyle, it’s all worth it.